A Review of the Album Cruelty and the Beast (1998) by British Symphonic Black Metal Band Cradle of Filth

 Cons about Cradle of Filth

-That is the biggest con for this band and this is why these guys are not as good as Finland’s Catamenia for instance.
+That (the bad vocals) are the biggest con for this band and this is why these guys are not as good as Finland’s Catamenia for instance.
 Also, they do not have the kinds of interludes and solos that Riku Hopeakoski has.
 This point was brought up to emphasize that although Cradle of Filth has a few decent albums, their music cannot compare to other bands in the black metal genre.

 A Brief Review of Their 1998 Album Cruelty and the Beast

 The band’s heavy use of keyboards and synchronization creates a pretty dark atmosphere that lets the listener know that they are in for a real surprise musically.
 You might want to skip over this music if you are despondent or depressed.
 There is a part in the fourth song that sounds like a musical part that may be in the video game Castlevania Symphony of the Night.
 The song Venus in Fear is the second instrumental song in the album and the best way to describe this song is that there is a dark, symphonic sound followed by the anguishing screams of women as if they are being pursued and tormented by an evil force.
+This is the weakest song in the album because it just occupies space on the CD without adding any real musical substance to it.
+I know this is a concept album but bands should write instrumental songs that actually make sense and fit in with the rest of the album.
 The Twisted Nails of Faith starts with some interesting vocals by Sarah Jezebel Deva but the first line is the most memorable when she says: “mirror mirror on the wall.”
 She refers to pleasure being the goal for all humans on the planet but the writing style is similar to Old English style (think William Shakespeare).
 In the song Cruelty Brought Thee Orchids, she uses this same approach in the beginning and brings attention to the art of enjoyment but in a sarcastic sort of mood.
 I don’t think that the UK is that well known for black metal but Cradle of Filth shows their uniqueness with these kinds of vocal parts.
 The song called Portrait of the Dead Countess sounds like a classical music kind of song which again is another example of the contrast and uniqueness of this band.
-So there you have it the reasons why the band Cradle of Filth is a unique band in the black metal genre.
+Overall, the album Cruelty and the Beast is a good album.
 However, their best album may be Midian released in 2000.

 © 2017 Ara Vahanian